Evgen242/auto-inventory/README.md

 https://github.com/Evgen242

----

-If you find this project useful, consider giving it a ⭐ on GitHub.
+If this project is useful, consider giving it a star on GitHub.